aws-solutions-library-samples/guidance-for-buy-it-now-on-third-party-website-on-aws/README.md

 All REST api calls should have a header `Authorization` with value `allow`.
 The API Gateway uses Lambda Authorizer to authorize the request.
 In this guidance, we are using a simple authorizer that checks if the `Authorization` header has an `allow` value.

+NOTE: The `Authorization` header is an authentication bypass mechanism used in sample code.
+This should be replaced with a secure API authentication method.
+More details can be found at https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html

 ### Initialization of Products, Stores and Products in Stores

 <details>